G.I. Joe: The Rise of Cobra: Filming and design

-Effects
+Visual effects

 Six visual effects companies worked in The Rise of Cobra, the most prominent being Digital Domain, which handled the Paris action sequences and the opening convoy sequence.
 For the Eiffel Tower destruction, special software was written for depicting how the crumbling metal works.
 To create the digital Eiffel Tower, the technicians had access to the original building plans, and built a digital model so complex that it could not fit in a single computer file.
-For the nanomites, designers used two proprietary software applications for their depiction—one made by Digital Domain, and another by Prime Focus VFX, which also created tools to generate 3D cloud and sky environments for the aerial scenes.
-Many scenarios were almost fully developed by computer-generated imagery, such as the landing platform of the Pit, the Cobra ice caverns, and the final underwater battle.
+For the nanomites, designers used two proprietary software applications for their depiction—one made by Digital Domain, and another by Prime Focus VFX, which also created tools to generate 3-D cloud and sky environments for the aerial scenes.
+Many scenarios were almost fully developed by CGI, such as the landing platform of the Pit, the Cobra ice caves, and the final underwater battle.
 As for the sound effects themselves, only one is considered popular and isn't instantly recognizable.
 When the pulse cannon fires upon the main submarine during the polar assault, the sound of a program de-resolution from the 1982 cult movie classic TRON can be heard.

 Music

-G.I.
-Joe: The Rise of Cobra – Score from the Motion Picture was composed by Alan Silvestri, who reunited with director Stephen Sommers to record his score with a 90-piece ensemble of the Hollywood Studio Symphony at the scoring stages at Sony and Fox.
+The film is composed and conducted by Alan Silvestri, who reunited with director Stephen Sommers to record his score with a 90-piece ensemble of the Hollywood Studio Symphony at the scoring stages at Sony and Fox.
 A soundtrack album of the score was released by Varèse Sarabande Records on August 4, 2009.

-The score came under scrutiny from various soundtrack forums soon after being released.
-Spectral analysis of the content of the CD revealed certain frequency cutoff patterns around 16 kHz, which are typical for lossy codecs.
-By analyzing the block size of these cutoffs, individuals at Hydrogenaudio were able to identify the lossy codec that was used before mastering the CD as MP3 with a sample rate of 48 kHz.
-According to the aforementioned forums, Varèse's German subsidiary Colosseum Schallplatten acknowledged this as a mastering error, while Varèse Sarabande itself denied this.
-It is so far unclear if a remastered version with full frequency content will be released.